Charles L. Washburne, M.D.

 Dr. Hensinger has been a pediatric orthopaedist at Michigan for more than 30 years.
 He was department section head from 1995 - 2001, and chairman from 2001 - 2003.
 In addition, he served as president of the American Academy of Orthopaedic Surgeons, Pediatric Orthopaedic Society of North America, and Scoliosis Research Society.
 Today, he is a professor specializing in pediatric orthopaedic surgery

 James E. Carpenter, M.D.

-Dr. Carpenter is the department chair, serving in this capacity since 2003.
-He is the Harold W. and Helen L. Gehring Professor of Orthopaedic Surgery, and also serves as head orthopedist for U-M Athletics.
+Dr. Carpenter was the department chair from 2003 to 2019.
+He was the Harold W. and Helen L. Gehring Professor of Orthopaedic Surgery, and also served as head orthopedist for U-M Athletics.
 His clinical interests include knee and shoulder injuries, arthroscopy, and sports medicine.

 Dr. Michelle Caird was appointed chair on May 20, 2021.
 She is a Professor of Orthopaedic Surgery at the University of Michigan in the Division of Pediatric Orthopaedics.
 She joined the faculty at the University of Michigan in 2004 at the completion of her fellowship in Pediatric Orthopaedic Surgery at the Children’s Hospital of Philadelphia.
 Dr. Caird is a passionate advocate for diversity, equity and inclusion both in her department and at Michigan Medicine.
 She instituted the orthopaedic surgery DEI Committee and serves on Michigan Medicine’s Anti-Racism Oversight Committee.
 Caird is one of a handful of women in the U.S. to be appointed chair of an orthopaedic surgery department with a residency program.